A shrub growing to 2.5 metres tall, often much smaller, and it can spread to more than 1 metre wide.

 anemonifolius – is a reference to the similarity of the leaves of this species to those in the genus Anemone (a genus in the Ranunculaceae family, known as “windflowers”).

-Not considered at risk in the wild – although one of the listed subspecies is considered rare.
+This species is not considered to be at risk of extinction in the wild – although one of the listed subspecies is considered rare.

 NSW Flora Online (PlantNET) – Boronia anemonifolia profile page